jbratcher/dnd_char_creator/README.md

 ## Features:

 * Random rolls between 3 - 18 for stats, selectable races, and classes
+* Randomly selects image from array based on race, class, and gender inputs
+* Generates character preview based on user inputs

 ## Future Features:

 * API for stats
+* Better sourcing for images
+* Based data on openSRD

 ## Known "bugs"

 * ???

 #### Change Log

+###### 0.0.3

+* Added support for non-binary genders, removed placeholder default values for race, class, and alignment,

 ###### 0.0.2